lcruz4/bash_profile/README.md

 If forcePush is on (off by default) the -f flag is added.
 This is useful if you ever amend or rebase, because if git doesn't agree that your changes are a simple update it will not update your branch unless you add the -f flag.
 Think when programs asks 'are you sure you want to overwrite?', this setting tells it yes always.

 If branchPrefix (off by default) is on then your branch name will be prepended with dev_yourname- so that your remote branch will be something like dev_bob-some-feat.
-If you give the prod argument it will prepend prod_yourname- instead.
+If you give the prod argument it will prepend prod_yourname- (see update) instead.
 If you ever give an argument that contains a ':' it will use that instead.
 So this is a way to overide branchPrefix, and also it allows you to delete branches if it's on.

+Update: instead of accepting prod as a parameter this command now takes any alphanumeric argument (without a : in it) and uses that as the prefix.
+I.e. if you want to do gps feat it will prepend feat_yourname-.
+This still only applies if branchPrefix is on and the default is still dev.
 ### edit
 With no args this will open your bash_profile file in your editor.
 If it opens it in vim (and you don't want it to).
 Add `export EDITOR='yourEditor'` to the end of your bash_profile and run bp.
 If you want to see the code for all the commands mentioned here run `edit lcruz`